Artist: Eugene Daub

 Park: West Terrace Park

 This bronze heroic sculpture, titled “Corps of Discovery,” was dedicated in April 2000, coincident with the commemoration of Kansas City, Missouri’s 150th anniversary.
-Created by Eugene Daub, the sculpture honors the Lewis and Clark Expedition and features figures representing Captains Merriweather Lewis and William Clark, Sacagawea (their Shoshone Indian guide), York (Clark’s African-American personal servant), Jean-Baptiste Toussaint (Sacagawea’s baby) and Seaman (Lewis’ Newfoundland breed dog).
+Created by Eugene Daub, the sculpture honors the Lewis and Clark Expedition and features figures representing Captains Meriweather Lewis and William Clark, Sacagawea (their Shoshone Indian guide), York (Clark’s African-American slave), Jean-Baptiste Toussaint (Sacagawea’s baby) and Seaman (Lewis’ Newfoundland breed dog).